Yokohama NORRA Mexican 1000 RALLY

 No other racing event immerses competitors in the food, drink, culture, and beauty of Baja, like the Yokohama NORRA Mexican 1000 – "The Happiest Race On Earth!", and the competitors run the gamut from offroad racing icons and current stars, to adventure seeking average Joes and well-travelled lovers of Baja.
 NORRA has classes for bikes, quads, UTV’s, and 4-wheel classes for everything from vintage vehicles to state-of-the-art race cars.
-There’s even the Savvy Safari class for stock and slightly modified OEM vehicles (non-race vehicles).
+There’s even the Safari Baja Expedition for those who want to participate, but not compete.
 NORRA pays homage to the past and celebrates the future.

 Click on the desired topic(s) below.